projectriff/riff/rfc/rfc-0010-drop-core-runtime.md

 ## Problem

-riff currently has two ways to deploy HTTP triggered workload, the Core and Knative runtimes.
+riff currently has two ways to deploy HTTP triggered workloads: the Core and Knative runtimes.
 This dichotomy causes users extra cognitive load.
 For every operation they have to think about which runtime they are targeting.
 Moreover, the capabilities and behavior of each runtime are subtly different.

 As the Knative runtime is a super-set of the Core runtime, we should consolidate on the Knative runtime.
 Users who don't want to run Knative, can take a riff built container image and deploy it however they like.